 - Provide development teams with examples of user personas for people with disabilities;

-- Recruit developers who want to develop expertise in accessibility, and emphasize that accessibility skills are valuable for career advancement;
+- Recruit developers who want to develop expertise in accessibility, and emphasize the value of accessibility skills for career advancement;

 - Use a standardized accessibility testing methodology;

 - Provide guidance on when to bring an accessibility subject matter expert (SME) into the development process.

 - Practice Universal Design throughout the design and development process.